scientific-python/scientific-python.org/content/about/_index.md

   Learn or teach how to use the scientific Python ecosystem with [classroom-style lecture notes](https://lectures.scientific-python.org).
 - **Sparse Arrays**
-  One of our current focuses is on improving and maintaining the sparse array capabilities and inter-operability in the ecosystem.
+  One of our current focuses is on improving and maintaining the sparse array capabilities and interoperability in the ecosystem.
 - **Community**
   Our [community efforts]({{< relref "/community" >}}) focus on broadening participation and better coordinating volunteer efforts.